 The LPOV is a process that uses language.
 Life is lived in language.
 Language is a vital tool for communicating thoughts and ideas and for forging friendships and developing healthy teams.
 Your LPOV includes: life lessons learned, expectations people have for you and expectations you have for your people.
-Self-awareness is the crown jewel of emotional intelligence.
-Self-awareness has been cited as the most important capability for leaders to develop.
-Crafting your LPOV is all about becoming self-aware.
-Figure out enough about yourself to share with the people you're trying to influence.
+The key is to become self-aware as you begin this leadership journey of self-discovery.
+You will figure out enough about yourself to share with the people you're trying to influence.
 When you do that, magical things begin to happen.